microsoft/copilot-camp/docs/pages/extend-m365-copilot/06-add-authentication.md

 Now that you've registered an API for the application, it's time to register the plugin itself.

+!!!
+Note "About two Entra ID app registrations"
+    This lab is a guide on how to adapt assuming you already have a registered application for your API and want to integrate it into the agent as a plugin.
+That is why we have two app registrations.
+    When creating an API from scratch, you may not always need two app registrations to implement OAuth securely to plug into the agent.
+Instead, you can use an existing app registration.
+Here is how you can do it in one single app registration in this [learn module](https://learn.microsoft.com/en-us/training/modules/copilot-declarative-agent-api-plugin-auth/5-exercise-integrate-api-plugin-oauth)

 ### Step 1: Register the plugin

 Return to the "App registrations" section and register a second application.
 This time call it "My API Plugin" 1️⃣, and once again set "Supported account types" to "Accounts in this organizational directory only" 2️⃣.